MAMware/court-jurdroids/README.md

 <!-- ----------------------------------------------------------------- -->

 TO DO

-alpha progress: keep it lean
+alpha progress, keep it lean

 **Generate files**